Acute Aortic Dissection

 • Cocaine: Cocaine affects the connective tissue and has the ability to produce abrupt and severe hypertension.
 The differential of “cocaine chest pain” should always include aortic dissection.

-• Connective tissue disorders: As noted earlier, certain diseases, such as Marfan, and Ehlers- Danlos, affect the media of the aorta and make it prone to dissection.
+• Connective tissue disorders: As noted earlier, certain diseases (eg, Marfan, Ehlers- Danlos, Turner) affect the media of the aorta and make it prone to dissection.
 Pulsatile flow and high blood pressure contribute to the propagation of the dissection.

 • Infectious or inflammatory conditions: Infectious conditions can lead to a vasculitis that affects the vaso vasorum or the small arteries that supply blood to the layers of the aortic wall.
 If these arteries become compromised, a lack of blood flow can cause ischemic injury to the aorta and predispose it to dissection.
 Inflammatory involvement of tertiary syphilis begins at the adventitia of the aortic arch ,which progressively causes obliterative endarteritis of the vasa vasorum.
 This leads to lumenal narrowing of the vasa vasorum, causing ischemic injury of the medial aortic arch and then, finally, loss of elastic support and dilation of the vessel.